nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Update patient information
+Step 1:Patient inform the nurse of their change in personal information.
+Nurse will open up the Duke system and request to submit the change.
+Duke will call the Parser#etPatientInfo() to update the patient information.

+Step 2:
+The parser will call the database storing patient information to update the change.

+The flow is presented in the sequence diagram (will be included later after pull request is permitted):

 ### Exit program
 Step 1: User type "bye" as input to exit the program.
 Duke will call Parser#getCommand() to return the user command received.